 (click on question for details)

-The LTC Trust Program will be funded by a mandatory payroll tax for Washington residents who are W-2 employees working least 500 hours a year.
+The WA Cares Fund LTC program will be funded by a mandatory payroll tax for Washington residents who are W-2 employees working least 500 hours a year.

 Beginning January 1, 2022, a premium assessment of $0.58 for each $100 earned must be collected through a payroll deduction.
 Wages subject to the tax are not capped.